 Funding changed, needs changed, the focus changed from conservation treatment to preventive conservation, and the name changed to the Preventive Conservation Service (PCS).
 The PCS was offered by The Manitoba Museum along with their Museums Advisory and Training Service for several years.

-As of March 31, 2004, these services were no longer offered by The Manitoba Museum.
-The AMM felt that these services were needed by the museums in Manitoba.
+As of March 31, 2004 these services were no longer offered by The Manitoba Museum.
+The Association of Manitoba Museums (AMM) felt that these services were needed by the museums in Manitoba.
 The Province agreed and accepted the AMM's proposal for the creation of the Cultural Stewardship Program (CSP).

-The Association of Manitoba Museums has offered the Cultural Stewardship Program to the museums in Manitoba since 2004.
+The AMM has offered the Cultural Stewardship Program to the museums in Manitoba since 2004.